rubyatscale/codeowners-rs/README.md

 Commands:
   generate               Generate the CODEOWNERS file and save it to '--codeowners-file-path' validate               Validate the validity of the CODEOWNERS file.
-A validation failure will exit with a failure code and a detailed output of the validation errors generate-and-validate  Chains both 'generate' and 'verify' commands help                   Print this message or the help of the given subcommand(s)
+A validation failure will exit with a failure code and a detailed output of the validation errors generate-and-validate  Chains both 'generate' and 'validate' commands help                   Print this message or the help of the given subcommand(s)

 Options: